Redchards/MemoryPool/README.md

 |-------------|--------------------|------------------|
 |    add      | 0.77s              | 0.80s            |

-So, not enough improvement to justify anithing.
+So, not enough improvement to justify anything.
 Moreover, using -O3 optimizations, we get a (bad) surprise

 |             |   MemoryPool<int>  | std::vector<int> |
 |-------------|--------------------|------------------|